Inference using noisy degrees: Differentially private $\beta$-model and synthetic graphs: Introduction and motivation

-Privacy is a growing problem due to the large of amount of data being collected by various agencies.
-A lot of data is being collected in the form of graphs where the sensitive information includes not only individual records but also relationships between them.
-Analysis of such graph data can be very useful for advancement of research in many fields, but free access to such data must be limited due to obvious privacy concerns.
-One of the central goals of privacy research is to enable useful statistical analysis of such data while preserving privacy.

-One property of graphs that has been given a lot of importance in the literature of random graph models is it's degree sequence.
-Although there is evidence that the degree sequence alone does not capture all the structural information in a graph, see for example, ~\cite{snijders2003accounting}, in many cases the only information available is that of the degrees of a graph.
-Every other structural property of a graph is estimated from a random graph model.
-For example, in epidemiological studies of sexually transmitted disease \cite{liljeros2001web}, the survey collects information on the number of sexual partners of an individual.
-In such cases, a natural starting point is to release the degree information of a graph in a private manner.
+Random graph models whose sufficient statistics are degree sequences, $d$, such as the $p_1$ model for directed graphs or its special case, the $\beta$-model for undirected graphs [\citet {hollandp1,chatterjee2011random,olhede2012degree,rinaldo2011maximum}] are commonly used in modeling of real world networks.
+Although there is evidence that $d$ alone does not capture all the structural information in a graph [e.g., \citet {snijders2003accounting}], in many cases it is the only information available and every other structural property of a graph is estimated from random graph models based on $d$.
+In more general cases, random graph models based on $d$ serve as a natural starting point for modeling networks; they may also serve as null models for hypothesis testing [\citet{perry2012null, zhangandchen}].
+However, the degrees may carry confidential and sensitive information, and thus limit our ability to share such data more widely for the purpose of statistical inference.
+For example, in epidemiological studies of sexually transmitted disease [e.g., see \citet{helleringer2007sexual}], a survey collects information on the number of sexual partners of an individual, which provides an estimate of the degree of each node that is then used for modeling and reconstruction of a sexual network.
+The benefits of analyzing such networks are clear [e.g., \citet{goodreau2009birds}], but releasing such sensitive information raises significant privacy concerns [e.g., (\citet{narayanan2009anonymizing}].

-In this paper, we study the problem of releasing a graphical degree sequence of a graph while preserving privacy of individual relations while allowing an analyst to perform standard statistical inference with the released data.
-Our algorithm satisfies the rigorous definition of privacy called differential privacy ~\cite{DMNS06}.
-Our approach in releasing degree sequences can be seen in two different ways.
-In the context of interactive privacy scheme, our algorithm can be seen as providing a private answer to the query of degree sequence of a graph.
-This enables the analyst to fit all those models whose sufficient statistics are functions of the degree sequence.
-In the context of synthetic graphs, our algorithm can be regarded as generating synthetic graphs from the conditional (uniform) distribution of all graphs with a given degree sequence.